borkdude/blog/posts/migrating-octopress-to-babashka.md

 had to install a version of Ruby that happened to work with Octopress, which wasn't always the case.
 When it did work, I started getting deprecation warnings from Ruby while compiling this blog.
 On top of this, Octopress seemed no longer maintained.
-The website says "version 3 coming soon" but this announcement was from 2015 and the website hasn't been updated ever since.
+The website says "Octopress 3.0 is Coming" but this announcement was from 2015 and the website hasn't been updated ever since.
 It felt like time to move on.